 Boyd Smelter/ Mill Site is a two-acre archeological site and public open space on Boulder Creek, located adjacent to Canyon Boulevard and west of Boulder Municipal Court.
-The site is owned and operated by the City of Boulder for passive recreation and is a designated local historic archeological landmark.
+The site is owned and operated by the City of Boulder and is designated as a local historic archeological landmark.

-Boyd Smelter/ Mill Site on the north bank of Boulder Creek.
-The embankments of Boulder Creek are covered with riparian species including cottonwoods, willows, and dense multi-stemmed shrubs.
-The majority of the site is a large, open, level area with trees and covered in tall grasses where smelter operations and reservoirs were located.22 During construction of Canyon Boulevard in the 1960s, excess material from roadway construction was deposited at the smelter site.
-As a result, many features associated with smelting and milling including the buildings foundations and reservoirs were buried under fill material.
+Boyd Smelter/ Mill Site is on the north bank of Boulder Creek.
+Its embankments are covered with riparian species including cottonwoods, willows, and dense multi-stemmed shrubs.
+The majority of the site is a large open level area with trees and covered in tall grasses where smelter operations and reservoirs were located.20 During construction of Canyon Boulevard in the 1960s, excess material from roadway construction was deposited on the smelter site.
+As a result many features associated with smelting and milling, including the buildings foundations and reservoirs, were buried under fill material.